 Newman Civic Student Fellows

 The Newman Civic Fellowship recognizes and supports community-committed students who have demonstrated an investment in finding solutions for challenges facing communities throughout the country.
 The fellowship provides training and resources that nurture students’ passions to help them develop strategies to achieve social change.
-Through the fellowship, Campus Compact and the OCE provide learning opportunities focused on the skills fellows need in order to serve as effective agents of change in addressing public problems and building equitable communities.
+Through the fellowship, Campus Compact the Office of Community Engagement and the College of Humanities and Social Sciences (CHSS) provide learning opportunities focused on the skills fellows need in order to serve as effective agents of change in addressing public problems and building equitable communities.